agentydragon/agentydragon.github.io/about.markdown

  * I also wrote a few desktop things in Java and C#.
 I'm a bit more competent in the latter.

-I help organize [KSP][ksp] -- a computer science seminar for high school students by Charles University.
+Between 2012 and 2016, I helped organize [KSP][ksp] -- a computer science
+seminar for high school students by Charles University.

 [ea]: https://www.effectivealtruism.org/
 [ea-cz]: http://www.efektivni-altruismus.cz/